optilude/meteor-react-example/README.md

   built to create a bundle that can be sent to the client.
 In the file `client.browserify.js` (plus some relevant options in `client.browserify.options.json`), we `require` the relevant modules and put them into a global object called `Dependencies`.
-This is then exposed to the client-side Meteor app via some configuration in `package.js`.
 We do something similar for server-side dependencies in `server.js` in the package.

-This gives us a way to access NPM-published dependencies via the `Dependencies` object.

-The next problem is how to share components across files and keep file lenghts manageable, without too great a dependency on the load order of scripts.

-To address this, we export specific variables under a limited number of global "namespace" objects.
-We define these in `lib/_namespaces.es6.js`.
-By living in `lib/` and having an early-sort name, we know it will load "early" and so its objects should be defined in any other file where we use it:

-    /* global Collections: true, Components: true, Utils: true */ Collections = {};
-    Components = {};
-    Utils = {};

-We then use these to export objects.
-For example, in `client/components/loading.jsx`:
+* Dependencies are then exported using magic provided by `universe:modules`.
+  The `main.export.jsx` file declares the exports, and the `system-config.js` file allows imports like:

+      import { _, Router } from 'app-deps';

+We also use `universe:modules` to allow ES6 module syntax in app code.
+Almost all app-specific files are named with `.import.jsx` or `.import.js` syntax.
+Within these files, we can use syntax like:

+    import Loading from 'client/components/loading';

+In `loading.import.jsx`, we have:

     /* jshint esnext:true */
-    /* global Meteor, Dependencies, Components, React */ "use strict";
+    /* global Meteor, React */

+    "use strict";

-    var { _, ReactBootstrap } = Dependencies;
+    import { _, ReactBootstrap } from 'app-deps';

     var { Modal, ProgressBar } = ReactBootstrap;

-    var Loading = React.createClass({
+    export default React.createClass({
         displayName: 'Loading',

         render: function() {